razorpay/blade/rfcs/2022-04-09-accessibility.md

 ## Focus order

-Focus order or tab order we already covered in [keyboard tab order section](#keyboard-tab-order)
+We have already covered focus order or tab order in the [keyboard tab order section](#keyboard-tab-order)

 ## Focus ring styling

-The focus ring must be visible to all users,
+The focus ring must be visible to all users.
 By default, the browser uses the user agent specific focus styling.
 But this behaviour can be overriden with CSS.

 Best practices for focus styling: